Find Meaningful Community Health Jobs That Matter

 Our Culture

-Our culture is one of community, with clinical/teaching staff, leadership, and administrative professionals working together to find the best solutions for individuals and families.
-At the heart of our work is the desire to heal, care, and educate; to stand as strong as pillars on behalf of every person who is reaching for a better future; to influence the whole health of the people we serve and bring about a healthier community.
-We believe we have a responsibility to tackle the issues facing our communities, from diabetes and opioid abuse to mental illness, violence, and access to affordable child care, and more.
+Our culture is one of community.
+Clinical staff, educators, leadership, and administrative professionals collaborate to find the best solutions for individuals and families.
+At the heart of our work is the desire to heal, care, and educate; to stand as strong as pillars on behalf of every person who is reaching for a better future; to influence the whole health of the people we serve and build a healthier community.

-Our organization’s history can be traced back to 1921 in La Grange and 1928 in Berwyn.
-We are known for innovating to meet best practices.
-With nearly 100 years of history behind us, we believe we have a responsibility—in this moment—to honor the supporters and staff who have gone before us and to use our time with the organization to improve the health and safety of the communities we serve.
+With over 100 years of history behind us, we honor those who have gone before us while utilizing our time within the organization to enhance the health and safety of the communities we serve.

 Follow us to learn more about our activities and impact on the community: